Five Questions with Thrive Health Co-Founder and Executive Board Chair David Helliwell

 I’m curious for your thoughts on how much capacity Thrive Health has added into government, what does that relationship look like moving forward, and how do you improve the government procurement process?

-DH: Sure, with the partners we’ve worked with in government, we all collectively upped our games over the last few years for working together.
+DH: Sure, with the partners we’ve worked with in government, we all collectively upped our games over the last few years of working together.
 So much of it is trust, and that’s something that’s hard to legislate, but its more about providing an environment where there is a way to have some trust.

 We once had a request for proposals from government that was hundreds of pages.
 One of the tasks was an Excel worksheet that had 10,000 cells to be filled in which needed quarterly pricing for 25 sites over four years for a bunch of different products.
 If you’re getting pulled into those little holes, and one side is the enforcer, then you’re never going to build the trust.